Akashn12434/Real-Time-Data-Processing-System-for-Weather-Monitoring-with-Rollups-and-Aggregates-main-Zeotap/README.md

 1. Repository Cloning

 git clone https://github.com/Akashn12434/Real-Time-Data-Processing-System-for-Weather-Monitoring-with-Rollups-and-Aggregates-main-Zeotap.git

 cd https://github.com/Akashn12434/Real-Time-Data-Processing-System-for-Weather-Monitoring-with-Rollups-and-Aggregates-main-Zeotap

 2. Virtual Environment Setup

 python -m venv venv

 3. Environment Activation

-For Windows:
+For Windows:venv\Scripts\activate
-venv\Scripts\activate

 4. Dependency Installation

 pip install -r requirements.txt

 5. Run

 python app.py

 Once running, you can access the application at http://localhost:5000 through your web browser.

 # API Key Configuration

 To interact with the OpenWeatherMap API, follow these steps to get an API key:

 Go to OpenWeatherMap.

 Sign up for a free API key.

 Store the API key securely and reference it in the application code or as an environment variable.

-Running the System
-Ensure all required dependencies are installed.
+Running the System: Ensure all required dependencies are installed.

 Insert your API key into the relevant section of the application code or as an environment variable.

 ### Launch the application with the command:

 python app.py

 Once running, you can access the application at http://localhost:5000 through your web browser.

 Navbar Details

 ### The navbar provides easy navigation throughout the system: